 Many people, feeling bloated and lethargic after the excesses of Christmas and New Year festivities, fall victim to their claims of helping you to lose weight and look great.
 Well, who wouldn't jump at the chance of something which promises to increase your metabolism, burn calories and fat and aid in food digestion while suppressing your appetite and improving your skin?
 That sounds too good to be true!
 (Spoiler: it is).

-I've been asked once or twice if I'd like to review/promote certain companies' teatox programmes on my blog and Instagram, and I've always refused.
-Whether they're branded 'detox tea', 'skinny tea', 'fit tea' or whatever else tea, they all seem to offer a miracle cure which they ultimately can't deliver.
+I've been asked once or twice if I'd like to review/promote certain companies' teatox programmes on my blog and social media, and I've always refused.
+Whether they're branded 'detox tea', 'skinny tea', 'fit tea', 'flat tummy tea' or whatever else tea, they all seem to offer a miracle cure which they ultimately can't deliver.
 After all, there's absolutely NO scientific evidence to back up any of the supposed benefits.

 A prominent ingredient in most detox teas is the senna leaf - a non-prescription laxative which irritates the stomach lining and can lead to cramps, dizziness, fainting, vomiting, diarrhoea and dehydration.
 Most people lose a few pounds after a bout of vomiting and diarrhoea, but as it's just water weight and not fat that has been lost we quickly regain it as soon as we start eating and drinking properly again.